The ornithopods are a diverse group of

 it still had four full toes per foot, along with other characters.
 It is known from

-several partial skeletons and at least one that includes a skull, which is very long and
+several partial skeletons and at least a couple of decent skulls, which are very long and

 low with a pointy snout.